javierli0829/secondhandbooks/README.md

 ### 7. When a new user become interested in a book  (PATCH)
 In this case, you should send a PATCH request to update the 'peopleInterested' field of the book. <br />
 step 1: Get the book's 'peopleInterested' that you will update.
 For example, the current list is [1,2] <br />
 step 2: Issue a PATCH request with the updated list.
-For example, you want to add a new user to book 1 whose ID is 3, then issue: http PATCH http://127.0.0.1:8000/book/1/ peopleInterested:='[1,2,3]' <br /><br />
+For example, you want to add a new user with id 3 to book with id 1, then issue PATCH request to http://127.0.0.1:8000/book/1/ with the new peopleInterested list: [1,2,3] <br /><br />
+#### Note: The 'booksInterested' field of the corresponding user will be updated automatically, so you don't need to update it<br /><br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).